richstokes/k8s-folding-at-home/README.md

 # Customizing

 Set the replica count and resource limit as appropriate depending on how much CPU you wish to donate.
-In my testing, memory load has been very low (<256Mi).
+In my testing, memory load has been reasonably low (<512Mi).

 I've also added the framework for a `PriorityClass`, so that K8s may preemptively evict folding@home pods if a higher-priority pod needs resources.